SkiesGames/SkiesDota-CI-CD-Templates/ansible/jobs/README.md

-# Jobs
+# Jobs (Legacy GitLab CI)

-This directory contains the main GitLab CI job definitions for Ansible automation workflows.
+This directory contains the main GitLab CI job definitions for Ansible automation workflows. **Note: This is legacy content from the GitLab CI migration.
+The project now uses GitHub Actions workflows.**

 ## Available Jobs